ngi-nix/liberaforms/README.md

 At the center of GNGforms is the WYSIWYG web form creator [formbuilder](https://formbuilder.online/).
 Users build a form, choose a URL slug, and publish it.

 ## Resources
-One installation (one instance running on your server), can be used for many domains.
-An nginx proxy in front of GNGforms can route as many domains as you wish to the gunicorn running process.
+We'd like to think that sharing resources makes things easier, so GNGforms has been built to share server infraestructure with others.
+One server can serve to multiple domains.
+An nginx proxy in front of GNGforms can route the domains you choose to the gunicorn process.

-One installation, one database, one monitoring and one backup system, means less work for sysadmins.
+One installation, one database, one monitoring and one backup system mean less work for sysadmins.

 ## Config
 Copy `config.example.cfg` to `config.cfg`.
 The configuration option are pretty straight forward.